 - Avoid large amounts of student debt.

-- Have job security because the HVAC industry can't be outsourced.
+- Have job security knowing your position can’t be outsourced.

 Is HVAC a Demanding Job?